mdgriffith/mechanical-elephant-hakyll/pages/about.markdown

 title: About
 ---
 <div class="boxed drop-first" >
-Matthew Griffith is a full stack developer, designer, and musician.  <br />
+Matthew Griffith is a full stack developer, designer, and musician.  <br /><br />
-He currently works at Evotec as a data scientist.

 </div>

 <span class="run-in">I'm fascinated by </span> using technology